SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00008_Sending-an-Email-in-PackWF-at-the-Push-of-a-Button/index.rst

-If you would like to use HTML in the main body as shown in the above example, this has to be encoded.
+If you would like to use HTML in the main body as shown in the example above, you will have to encode it.
 `This website <http://www.opinionatedgeek.com/DotNet/Tools/HTMLEncode/encode.aspx>`_ will facilitate your work.

 For example: